-The Social Security Administration (SSA) can provide disability benefits for people who have symptoms or causes of aortic aneurysm severe enough to keep them from working full-time for at least twelve months.
+Social Security can award disability benefits (SSDI or SSI) to people who have symptoms or causes of aortic aneurysm severe enough to keep them from working full-time–defined as being unable to engage in substantial gainful activity–for twelve months or longer.

-Causes of aneurysms include hardening of the arteries (atherosclerosis), Marfan syndrome (a connective tissues disorder), trauma to the body, cystic medial necrosis (loss of tissue and accumulation of mucus in the large arteries, and constant high blood pressure inside an artery.
+Common causes of aneurysms include hardening of the arteries (atherosclerosis), Marfan syndrome (a connective tissue disorder), trauma to the body, cystic medial necrosis (loss of tissue and accumulation of mucus in the large arteries, and constant high blood pressure inside an artery.

-You may qualify for disability benefits if your aneurysm is severe enough to meet the criteria of Listing 4.10, aneurysms of the aorta, in Social Security's "Blue Book."
-The Blue Book is a category of conditions that the agency has determined to be automatically disabling if certain medical evidence is provided.
+You may qualify for disability benefits if your aneurysm is severe enough to meet the criteria of Listing 4.10, Aneurysms of the aorta, in Social Security’s “Blue Book.”
+The Blue Book is a category of medical conditions that the agency considers severe enough to be automatically disabling if certain evidence is documented in your medical records.

 Getting disability benefits this way is called “meeting a listed impairment.”
 But even if your condition doesn't meet or equal the requirements of the aortic aneurysm listing, you can still qualify for disability if you can show that symptoms from your aneurysm (or related conditions) reduce your functional capacity to the point that you are unable to work.